nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![FindMeetingSequenceParse](images/FindMeetingSequenceParse.png)
 ![FindMeetingSequenceExecute](images/FindMeetingSequenceExecute.png)

+#### Design Considerations and Rationale

+1. Given the amount of predicates `FindMeetingCommand` is supposed to use, every predicate needs to be combined in order to maintain good SLAP.
+   - `GeneralMeetingPredicate` is made with the user input KEYWORDS, if there are no inputs for the predicate must return true.
+   - If there are no inputs for s/START and e/END, `FindMeetingCommandParser` will give `MeetingTimeContainsPredicate` both `LocalDateTime.MAX` & `LocaLDateTime.MIN`
+2. The coupling between predicate classes and `Logic` needs to be minimal as `FindMeetingCommandParser` should only be dependent on `GeneralMeetingPredicate` and `MeetingTime`.
+   - `MeetingTime`is needed to check the validity of START and END in order for `parse()` to stop any invalid inputs, it cannot be removed.

 ### Add attendee feature
 User can specify a Person to add as an Attendee to a specified Meeting.